arana78007/Dissertation-Automata/README.md

 # Dissertation-Automata
-.code for capital market bubbles cellular automata bubbles.
+.
+Python code for capital market bubbles cellular automata model.
+Refer to the full paper for a full description of the model.